Fiona Muldoon to step down as chief executive of FBD

 Mr Muldoon herself was the subject of an internal complaint by the company’s human resources director, Sarah Ryan, which was later investigated by law firm William Fry.
 She was later cleared of any wrongdoing.

 “Her relentless focus on the business and its customers has been remarkable.
-The shareholders and the community we serve have benefitted from her tireless efforts,” he said.
+The shareholders and the community we serve have benefitted from her tireless efforts.”